opentargets/genetics-v2d-data/README.md

 #### Top loci table

 List of loci associated with disease.
-Currently this data comes from two sources: i.
-GWAS Catalog, ii.
-Neale et al UK Biobank summary statistics conditional analysis
+Currently this data comes from two sources: (i) GWAS Catalog, (ii) Neale et al UK Biobank summary statistics conditional analysis.

+Note: GWAS Catalog RSIDs are mapped to variant IDs using the HRC sitelist.
+Therefore, if the variant is not in HRC it will be dropped from the top loci table.

 Columns:
 - `study_id`: unique identifier for study